ihrpr/chef-reachy/README.md

 uv run ./chef_reachy/main.py
 ```

-2. The OWL-ViT detector will automatically initialize **before the server starts**
+2. The OWL-ViT detector and Kokoro-82M TTS will automatically initialize **before the server starts**
    - Watch the console for initialization progress logs
-   - First run may take 10-30 seconds to download the ~600MB model
+   - First run may take 20-40 seconds to download models (~680MB total)
    - Subsequent runs load from cache (much faster)

 3. Open the web interface at `http://0.0.0.0:8042`